 Colds and the flu virus plague most people at least once a year.
 Hardly anyone manages to escape the typical runny nose, itchy eyes, and high fevers associated with a cold or the flu virus.
-However, traditional Chinese medicine has been very successful in treating patients who suffer routinely from colds and the flu virus.
+However, traditional Chinese and Asian medicine for colds and the flu virus has been very successful in treating patients who suffer routinely from these ailments.
 Individuals who are especially prone to contracting them should further investigate this viable alternative to standard treatment.

 Traditional Chinese medicine uses natural herbs such as Angelica root and field, to rid your body of viruses.
 Acupuncture, a modality of traditional Chinese medicine, boosts your immune system by increasing cellular immunity.
 The ultra-fine needles are placed in specific points on the body to regulate and strengthen the body’s qi (energy) in order to prevent seasonal viral problems.